 Many retailers rely on the idea of “big sales!” to get customers either in their doors or log in online and shop.
 In a way, there is currently a “big sale” on retail stocks because they have been beaten up in recent years.

-Since 2016, retail stocks have underperformed the broader market.
+Recently, retail stocks have underperformed the broader market.
 As a result, traditional metrics like the price-to-earnings ratio indicate that retail stocks might be undervalued.

-The time to scoop up stocks is when they are cheap, so now might be the perfect time to get in on high-quality retail stocks that have underperformed the market.
+The time to scoop up stocks is when they are cheap.
+So now might be the perfect time to get in on high-quality retail stocks that have underperformed the market.

 - Significant Dividend Payouts